evert/evert.github.com/_posts/2023/2023-10-11-on-80-percent-jobs.md

 * For the salary cost of 4 employees at 40 hours, you get 5 employees at 32 hours.
 * Those 5 employees are more rested, and may be generally happier.
+* There's a lower risk of burn-out and attrition.
 * You get the combined experience of 5 people instead of 4.
 * Also I don't believe for the 80% workers, you only get 80% output.
 Most people just aren't productive all the time.